Sakshamv06/GitHub_Documentation/GitHub.md

 GitHub lets you add a README file at the same time you create your new repository.
 GitHub also offers other common options such as a license file, but you do not have to select any of them now.

-Your ```hello-world``` repository can be a place where you store ideas, resources, or even share and discuss things with others.
+Your ``` hello-world `` repository can be a place where you store ideas, and resources, or even share and discuss things with others.

-1. In the upper-right corner of any page, select , then click New repository.
+1. In the upper-right corner of any page, select, then click New repository.
 ![image](https://docs.github.com/assets/cb-29762/mw-1440/images/help/repository/repo-create-global-nav-update.webp)

 2. In the "Repository name" box, type hello-world.